-ML.NET is a free library for machine learning on the .NET using, among others, C# language.
-It enables the researchers to train networks for classification and/or prediction purposes without the need for programming, ensuring that many (from several dozen to several hundred) training algorithms and network structures can be tested for one problem.
-For some reasons, it can provide a faster check of a large solution space, also as a preliminary study).
+ML.NET is a free library for machine learning on the .NET using, among others,C# language.
+Allows you to train networks for classification and/or prediction purposes without the need for programming, ensuring that many (from several dozen to several hundred) training algorithms and network structures can be tested for one problem.
+From the above for some reasons, it can provide a faster check of a large solution space, also as a preliminary study.